ydalosa/sylvain69780.github.io/_posts/2021-06-05-dihedral-angle-and-the-spider-slider-puzzle.md

 <iframe width="640" height="360" frameborder="0" src="https://www.shadertoy.com/embed/slfSRj?gui=true&t=0&paused=false&muted=false" allowfullscreen></iframe>

+## Exercice to verify the acute angle

 The Wikipedia page about the [Rhombic dodecahedron](https://en.wikipedia.org/wiki/Rhombic_dodecahedron) mention that $\arccos(\frac{1}{3})$ is the acute angles on each face.

-## Exercice to verify the acute angle

-This angle is needed to calculate the postition of the holes and pins of the puzzle.
+This angle is a key to calculate the relative postition of the holes and pins of the puzzle.

 The long face-diagonal length is exactly √2 times the short face-diagonal length, thus.